suo3/KenteKart/README.md

 # KenteKart

-A modern marketplace platform for buying, selling, and swapping items in Ghana.
+A modern marketplace platform for buying, selling, and swapping items.
 Built with React, TypeScript, and Supabase.

 ## Features